thedavecarroll/thedavecarroll.com/_posts/2022-08-30-questions-from-powershell-forums-user.md

 I thought that the questions and my responses may help provide some insight for others.

-## Question 1

-*What is your writing process?
-Do you write on subjects you are currently learning about or want to research more?*
+## 1. What is your writing process?
+Do you write on subjects you are currently learning about or want to research more?

 Sometimes the writing is the easy part. \
 Sometimes, like when I started writing these answers, it's a struggle.